cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 Time to take a break and look at the problem with a different light.
 I had a tea while cursing stability without stagnation and went to [Ember London's slack channel](https://emberlondon.slack.com) to share my dispair.

-I exposed the problem in the reneral and [@niks](https://github.com/nikz) told me that when he faced the same problem he ended up creating a service `current-user` that had an `instance` property that is populated from the application route.
+I exposed the problem in the general and [@niks](https://github.com/nikz) told me that when he faced the same problem he ended up creating a service `current-user` that had an `instance` property that is populated from the application route.